yasinuddowla/file-uploader/README.md

 ```

 -   Replace `your_fixed_secret_key_here` with the secret key provided by the API administrator.
--   Replace `/path/to/your/file.nc` with the path to your `.nc` file.
+-   Replace `/path/to/your/file.nc` with the path to your file.

 #### Success Response